penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 1. On the **Details** tab, provide the following information:

    - Name: **List unread emails**
-   - Description: **Lists 10 most recent unread emails from the Inbox for the signed-in user.**
+   - Description: **Lists the 10 most recent unread emails from the Inbox for the signed-in user.**

    The following example shows how the tool appears at this point: